Yoo Jaehoon: Social Work

-He has been actively engaged in several social works including Asia Future Institute (Chairman, 2016-2019, public diplomacy), Global Overseas Adoptees' Link (Chairman, 2016-2019, volunteer) and China Capital Market Society (Founding Chairman, 2009-2019, financial research) in Korea.
+He has been actively engaged in several social works including Asia Future Institute (Chairman, 2016–2019, public diplomacy), China Capital Market Society (Founding Chairman, 2009–2019, financial research) in Korea, and Global Overseas Adoptees' Link (Chairman, 2016–2019, volunteer, a non-profit organization dedicated to supporting and advocating for overseas adoptees, promoting their rights, and fostering cultural exchange, for which he was awarded a Presidential Commendation).

 Publications

 Yoo's publications include The Korean Bond Market: The Next Frontiers (2008) and Development Strategy for China Capital Market (2008).
 He published the papers Financing Innovation: How to Build an Efficient Exchange for Small Firms (2008) and Study on the Financial Characteristics and Financing Patterns of Innovative Firms (2011).
-He wrote a book “Creating an Artificial Sun (2016)” that sheds light on Korea’s capital market development.
+He wrote a book "Creating an Artificial Sun (2016)" that sheds light on Korea's capital market development.
+In 2023, he also wrote a book "The Development of Korean Capital Market (Unpublished, 2023)", a comprehensive analysis of Korea's capital market evolution.